bmanders716/bmanders716.github.io/cookbook.md

 Oyster Sauce.

-_Ingredients_--1†oz. of butter.
+_Ingredients_--1‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
-               Ω pint of milk.
+               Ì†∞int of milk.
                1 dozen of oysters.
-               Ω gill of cream.
+               Ì†ßill of cream.
                A few drops of lemon juice.
                Salt, pepper, and a little cayenne.